ravi9/ov-sm-wiki/Ubuntu.md

 If you have a CPU with an Intel Integrated Graphics Card, you can install the [Intel Graphics Compute Runtime](https://github.com/intel/compute-runtime) to enable inference on this device.
 The command for Ubuntu 20.04 is:

+> Note: Only execute this command if you do not yet have OpenCL drivers installed.

 ```
 sudo apt-get install intel-opencl-icd
 ```